How to: Use an external monitor with your iMac

-Did you know every Intel-based iMac has a display connector on the back, and that you can quickly and easily attach a second display?
+Did you know every Intel-based iMac has a display port on the back, and that you can quickly and easily attach a second display?
 Get that old monitor out of the closet — here’s what you need and need to do to start using the display mirroring and spanning functionality built into your Apple all-in-one desktop computer.

 Thneeds